AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis presents a location-aware augmented reality (AR) application, which involves audio-based stories and interviews geo-tagged to locations in a cityscape.
-The project is partly a collaboration with New Zealand Historic Places Trust in Christchurch, NZ, where earthquakes have left the city in ruins, and created an interesting potential for urban stories.
-An Android application is developed, which uses AR and spatial audio techniques to let users explore city stories and related multimedia directly from the urban environment.
-Two experiments are conducted: a comparative usability test of AR interaction methods, as well as an empirical field observation of the final application in use.
-Results show that users are positive towards the usability of the application, overall and at a task-level.
-Further tests are planned in order to address and evaluate the user experience of the spatial audio sources.
+This thesis presents a location-aware augmented reality (AR) application that attaches audio stories and interviews to specific city locations.
+AR overlays digital information on the real world, and spatial audio makes sounds seem to come from particular directions or places.
+The project was developed in part with the New Zealand Historic Places Trust in Christchurch, New Zealand, a city where earthquakes have left deep marks and created a strong setting for urban stories.
+We built an Android app that uses AR and spatial audio to let people explore city narratives and related multimedia directly on site.
+Two studies were conducted: (1) a comparative usability test of different AR interaction methods, and (2) an empirical field observation of the final application in use.
+Results show that users were positive about the app’s usability, both overall and at the task level.
+Further tests are planned to examine and evaluate the user experience of the spatial audio sources.